Skip to Main Content

 • Example: jets -football (This search is looking for information on jet airplanes, and not Jets the football team.)

-Principle 3: Google makes many adjustments to the search results it shows you first, based on its guess of what you're likely to click on.
+Principle 3: Google makes many adjustments to the search results it shows you first, based on its prediction of what you're likely to click on.
 Similar to Principle 1 and favoring popular sites, this isn't often helpful when looking for accurate information for academic work.
 Here are a few of the adjustments Google does automatically, and how you can take control of what you want to see.

 • After running your keyword search, click on "Tools", usually found underneath and to the right of the search box.